KidoniSoftware/kidoni/content/Using-Protocol-Buffers-to-serialize-to-off-heap-memory.md

 draft: false
 ---

-## Using Protocol Buffers to serialize to off-heap memory

 In my previous post about [Using off-heap memory in Java programs](Using-off-heap-memory-in-Java-programs) I showed how to set up a memory-mapped file.
 Now that we have a memory-mapped file, let's write something to the file.
 There